 - Finalists will need to pass an EPA compliance screen in order to be selected.

-Evaluation criteria differ by awards category.
-Please select from the following:
+Evaluation criteria and applications differ by awards category.
+Please select from the following to learn more:

 - Organizational Leadership Award